 The competition takes place over a minimum of six weeks and can be held at lunch time, in association with school classes or directly after school and at any time during the year.

-Cost for AFL House Rules will vary for each school dependant on schools needs and competition format.Click here to contact Mick Coultard, National Secondary Schools Coordinator, for further information or call him on 027 2050054.
+Cost for AFL House Rules will vary for each school dependant on schools needs and competition format.For more information, contact Mick Coultard, National Youth and Female Development Manager for further information firstname.lastname@example.org or 027 2050054.